animesh21/animesh21.github.io/_posts/2018-12-16-why-test-driven-development.markdown

 {% endhighlight %}

 <p>
 I can assume it to be correct on the basis of my testing.
-But suddenly I realise that I've missed a test case i.e. giving 1 as an input to the program.
-Let's try that as well:
+But when I give 1 as input, it fails as shown below:
 </p>

 {% highlight python %}